Home

 Sidney entered the Royal Academy Schools in 1881 and won a number of prizes.
 At least nineteen of his paintings were shown at Royal Academy exhibitions from 1879 to 1907.
 Paget became a prolific illustrator, and his work appeared in many periodicals, including The Strand Magazine, The Sphere, The Graphic, the Illustrated London News, and the Pall Mall Magazine as well as for many of Cassell's publications.

 He married Edith Hounsfield on 1 June 1893 and had six children with her.
-Around 1905 he developed a painful chest complaint which may have come from ingesting lead-based paint when sucking his brushes.
+Around 1905 he developed a painful chest complaint.
+While some sources claim this may have come from ingesting lead-based paint when sucking his brushes, L. M Goode reports that his death certificate gave the cause of death as "Mediastinal tumour, 3 years, exhaustion."
 He died at Margate on 28 January 1908 and was buried at Marylebone cemetery, Finchley.

 Census Notes

-For each illustration section, drawings are listed chronologically by publication date and then in the sequence in which they appeared in the text.
-The image next to an entry is from the first publication unless otherwise noted.
-Since images are NOT from the original drawing they will not show anything unique to the original.
+Chronological Order: For each section of illustrations, drawings are listed chronologically by publication date and then in the sequence in which they appeared in the text.

 When reports differ on any aspect of a drawing, I typically provide what appears to be the most authoritative version.
 Abbreviated dates are in the American form of Month/Day/Year.